Cabot Circus

 Cabot Circus is a covered shopping centre in Bristol, England.
 It is adjacent to Broadmead, a shopping district in Bristol city centre.
-The Cabot Circus development area contains shops, offices, a cinema, hotel and 250 apartments.
+The Cabot Circus development area contains shops, offices, a hotel, 250 apartments and a cinema (currently vacant, soon to be Odeon).
 It covers a total of 139350 m2 floor space, of which 92900 m2 is retail outlets and leisure facilities.
 It opened in September 2008, after a ten-year planning and building project costing £500 million.

 History

 Site

-Before the building of Cabot Circus the site contained post-war shopping units and part of the A4044 Bristol inner ring road.
-Tollgate House and its car park were also demolished, for the re-aligned part of the ring road and the Cabot Circus car park.
+Before the building of Cabot Circus, the site contained post-war shop units and part of the A4044 inner circuit road.
+Tollgate House and its car park were also demolished to make way for the re-aligned part of the circuit road away from its former junction in front of the Spectrum building, and the Cabot Circus car park.
 Many old streets were wiped off the map, although these had long been devoid of their houses.